QRCS-CORP/CEX/README.md

 ## Intro
 ### Welcome
-CEX is being written from the ground-up as a powerful and accessable post-quantum secure cryptographic library; a flexible security model, performance-oriented, designed for ease of use, automation of complex tasks, and the ability to upwardly adjust the security of the contained encryption protocols.
+CEX is being written from the ground-up as a powerful and accessable post-quantum secure cryptographic library; a flexible security model, performance-oriented, designed for ease of use, and the automation of complex tasks.

 There are some new ideas, and new technologies, as I intend to push the envelope a little, and so am authoring this with a determination to make the fastest, most intuitive, most secure implementations possible.